Navaneethakrishnan2004/Advance-Key-Logger/README.md

-# Hey Guys 🤟
+# Hello Git

-This is My new project which is a Keylogger, It will capture the target's Typing Keys, and send to your Mail, Use this and Have fun with your friends...🤩
+This is Our new project which is a Keylogger, It will capture the target's Typing Keys, and send to your Mail.

-## Disclaimer ⚠️

-This is only for educational Purpose, If you use this for wrong Purpose, Then we are not responsible for that,

- Maattikitta company poruppu illada boys and girls 😼

 ## Authors